jxjo/PlanformCreator2/README.md

 * Determine critical sections where cl_max of airfoils will be reached
 * Export wing definition to Xflr5 and FLZ_vortex for further analysis

+## Quick Start

+* Windows (recommended): download and run the latest installer from the [GitHub releases page](https://github.com/jxjo/PlanformCreator2/releases).
+* Python package: `pip install planformcreator2`, then run `planformcreator2`.
+* Linux/macOS note: for polar generation and full analysis, compile and install `worker` (see [Xoptfoil2 installation](https://github.com/jxjo/Xoptfoil2#Installation)).

-The project was inspired by the 'Planform Creator' being part of [The Strak Machine](https://github.com/Matthias231/The-Strak-Machine).
+The project was inspired by the "Planform Creator" module of [The Strak Machine](https://github.com/Matthias231/The-Strak-Machine).

 ## Basic Concepts

-The idea behind **PlanformCreator2** is to have a tool to design a new wing with a more graphical, playful approach.
-It tries to fill the gap between CAD based design and aerodynamic analysis tools like Xflr5.
+The idea behind **PlanformCreator2** is to design wings with a graphical, exploratory workflow.
+It fills the gap between CAD-based geometry work and aerodynamic analysis tools such as Xflr5.

 <img src="images/PC2_usage.png" width="800" />

-During the early design phase, **PlanformCreator2** serves as the single source of truth for wing geometry.
-It provides data for aerodynamic analysis and includes built-in lift and stall analysis capabilities.
+During early design, **PlanformCreator2** serves as the single source of truth for wing geometry.
+It provides data for aerodynamic analysis and includes built-in lift and stall analysis.
-More detailed performance assessments can be performed using external tools.
+More detailed performance assessments can be done with external tools.

-Once the design is finalized, the planform and airfoils are exported as DXF files to a CAD program for final 3D design work, such as creating molds.
+Once the design is finalized, the planform and airfoils can be exported to CAD for final 3D work, such as mold design.

-Unlike a "paint program," the planform is defined parametrically using values such as 'span', 'root depth', and 'sweep angle'.
+Unlike a "paint program," the planform is defined parametrically with values such as span, root chord, and sweep angle.
 The chord distribution along the span is controlled by mathematical functions with adjustable parameters.
 This parametric approach allows independent parameter adjustments, enabling rapid iteration toward the desired wing planform.

 ## Designing a Planform

-'Form follows Function' - this is especially true in PC2, where the planform results from a combination of mathematical functions and parameters.
+"Form follows function" is especially true in PC2: the final planform results from a combination of mathematical functions and parameters.

 ### Chord Distribution and Chord Reference
-The most important element, typically defined first, is the chord distribution along the wing span.
-The geometric chord distribution directly determines the lift distribution, as the local lift coefficient depends on both the effective angle of attack (influenced by wing shape) and the local Reynolds number (which varies proportionally with chord length).
+The most important element, usually defined first, is the chord distribution along the span.
+It strongly influences lift distribution because local lift depends on effective angle of attack and local Reynolds number (which scales with chord length).

 Two methods are available for defining the chord distribution:
 - **Bezier curve**: The curve is defined by dragging control points with the mouse, using a start tangent at the root and an end tangent at the tip.<br>